nobuf/langlinks-server/README.md

 ## Contributing

 If you have any ideas let @nobuf know by opening an issue.
-Pull requests are always welcome.
+Pull requests are always welcome :)

 ## License